-The Huayllay National Sanctuary is a forest of stones, with impressive cliffs and bizarre figures formed by erosion caused by wind, water and glaciers.
-The rock forest is a major tourist attraction for both hiking and sightseeing as well as an international destination for rock climbers.
+The Huayllay National Sanctuary is a forest of stones with impressive cliffs and bizarre figures formed by erosion caused by wind, water, and glaciers.
+The rock forest is a major tourist attraction for hiking and sightseeing and an international destination for rock climbers.

-The Huayllay National Sanctuary is a protected area located on the Bombón Plateau in Peru's central Andes (Pasco region) between 4,100 - 4,546 m (13,450 - 14,915 ft) above sea level.
-The sanctuary is noted for the large scenic rock formations of the rock forest of Huayllay and its native plants and animals.
+The Huayllay National Sanctuary is a Protected Natural Area located on the Bombón Plateau in Peru's central Andes in the Pasco region.
+It is noted for its large scenic rock formations in the rock forest of Huayllay as well as for its native plants and animals.

-The sanctuary is a forest of stones, with impressive cliffs and bizarre figures formed by erosion caused by wind, water and glaciers.
-The rock forest is a major tourist attraction in Peru, for both hiking and sightseeing.
+Huayllay National Sanctuary is a forest of stones with impressive cliffs and bizarre figures formed by erosion caused by wind, water, and glaciers.
+The rock forest is a major tourist attraction in Peru for hiking and sightseeing.
 It is also an international destination for rock climbers.